 Once you have considered key recommendations from the 50001 Ready SEM Design Tool, it's time to start making some initial assumptions about your program.
-The 50001 Ready SEM Reference Design Overview provides a simple, high-level summary of a recommended design that can be used to create (or outsource) a more detailed design.
+The 50001 Ready Sample Design Overview: Create a New SEM Program using 50001 Ready provides a simple, high-level summary of a recommended design that can be used to create (or outsource) a more detailed design.
 The recommended design takes the 50001 Ready approach and combines it with the customer interaction approaches of leading SEM programs.
-See the 50001 Ready SEM Reference Design Overview >

 3. Finalize details for your 50001 Ready SEM program.

 Once you have finalized your conceptual design, you are ready to consider the details of your program.
-DOE is planning on developing a 50001 Ready SEM Reference Design that can help you think through these elements, with recommended details on the workshops and activities that an SEM program can undertake to take customers to 50001 Ready.
-Materials pending.
+DOE's 50001 Ready Sample Design Guide and 50001 Ready Sample Design Details: Create a New SEM Program using 50001 Ready can help you think through these elements, with recommended details on the workshops and activities that a new SEM program can undertake to take customers to 50001 Ready.

 4. If outsourcing implementation, create a Request for Proposals (RFP).